mislam5285/DyNetworkX/dyDoc/source/index.rst

 History
 -------

-DyNetworkX is developed by IDEASLab @ The University of Toledo.
+DyNetworkX is developed by IDEAS Lab @ The University of Toledo.

 Documentation
 -------------